Molecular Biology, Cancer Biology

 Dr. Mendell is also a professor of molecular biology, a member of the Simmons Cancer Center, and a member of the Center for Regenerative Science and Medicine at the University of Texas Southwestern Medical Center, Dallas.

-Role of MicroRNAs in Development and Disease
+MicroRNAs and Other Noncoding RNAs in Development and Disease

 His first big discovery came in 2005, when he showed that a well-known cancer-promoting protein, MYC, directly stimulates production of a specific cluster of six microRNAs.
 He and others have since demonstrated that these microRNAs contribute to MYC's ability to drive tumor formation.
 Work from Mendell's team has revealed involvement of microRNAs in several other critical cancer pathways as well, and recently the lab showed that certain microRNAs are important for wound healing.
 Mendell's group has also uncovered new mechanisms through which the abundance of microRNAs is controlled in normal tissues and in tumors.